SchaafLaura/TLMlang_2_specification/README.md

 ```

 ## Persistent functions
-Normally, when exiting a function, the function body is reset to its original state and all modifications done with to meta-programming are reverted.
+Normally, when exiting a function by going out of bounds, the function body is reset to its original state and all modifications done with to meta-programming are reverted.
 Persistent functions do not do this.
 A function can be marked as persistent using the `!` function modifier.

 Take the following program as an example
 ```